Now freely downloadable worldwide, as a protest against censorship

 What the Book Reveals: Srebrenica Cover-Up

-The book recounts how this operation began with military intelligence officer Barbara Overduyn's infiltration of Giltay's civilian workplace in 1998,
+The book recounts how this operation began with military intelligence officer Barbara Overduyn’s infiltration of Giltay’s civilian workplace in Delft in 1998, involving incidents that included a break-in and photographic surveillance

 (PDF).